D7039E-E7032E/Project-Report/README.md

 ### The Turtlebot
 <p>
-The robotic hardware used for the project was a Turtlebot 3 Burger, provided by the robotics department within Luleå University of Technology for it's size and the components.
+The robotic hardware used for the project was a Turtlebot 3 Burger, provided by the robotics department within Luleå University of Technology for its size and the components.
 The Turtlebots layout consisted of 4 stacked layers, each with their own set of components.
 The first (base) layer held the two DYNAMIXEL XL430-W250 actuators, and a slot for the lithium polymer battery.
 By having two actuators the Turtlebot would be able to traverse at a higher speed with less stress, and gain more freedom during turns.
 The second layer held the OpenCR1.0 board that worked as the middleman between the actuators, battery and the Raspberry Pi.
-It's main purpose was to control the actuators for the Turtlebot, but it also help the power switch and distribution for the system.
+Its main purpose was to control the actuators for the Turtlebot, but it also help the power switch and distribution for the system.
 The third layer held the brain of the system, the Raspberry Pi 3 Model B. The Raspberry Pi was installed with a Ubuntu MATE 18.04 operating system, which handled the backend software for sending the robots gathered data to the central station, and the navigation system, which made sure that the robot did explore an already explored area.
 On the final top layer were the eyes of the robot, a 360° Laser Distance Sensor LDS-01 LiDAR.
-The LiDAR constantly scanned and gathered data about it's surroundings which were sent down to the Raspberry Pi for processing.
+The LiDAR constantly scanned and gathered data about its surroundings which were sent down to the Raspberry Pi for processing.
 </p>

 ### The controller